 How Much Marshmallow Root Should You Take For Leaky Gut?

 To help restore your gut naturally, it’s best to proceed with the functional medicine 4R program.
 Remove, restore, reinoculate, and repair.
 So, when it comes to healing the gut naturally, there are many herbs and nutrients needed to help support the body in the healing process.
-Experts recommend 1-2 teaspoons of powdered marshmallow for cold and cough, and reduction in phlegm.
+Studies show that 1-2 teaspoons of powdered marshmallow root are great for colds and coughs, and reduction in phlegm (1).

 However, to help ease intestinal permeability associated with leaky gut, ulcerative colitis, inflammatory bowel disease, and Crohn’s 6 grams of marshmallow is suggested.
 There is no exact amount.
 How much you take depends on how leaky your gut is, and what other foods are in the formula for leaky gut.
 You can try adding more or less of the marshmallow root.